emr-arvig/lldp_napalm_fix/README.md

 # IOSXR driver LLDP output invalid with spaces in names

 Napalm IOSXR driver LLDP method is having a bit of trouble parsing LLDP in our environment when there are spaces in either the local interface or the remote port description.
+When there are spaces in the Device ID, they key is incorrect.
+When there are spaces in the remote port ID name we get incomplete information.

 # Sample pseudo-router output